jovermars/Corona-Monitor/README.md

-# Corona-Monitor
+# Corona Monitor
-Provide insights in COVID-19 by million of data poins given daily by people supporting the search to better insights.
+Provides public insights in how and where people experience the Corona epidemic.